JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 The WebpackMd5Hash plugin together with the InlineChunkManifestHtmlWebpackPlugin protect the **shared.js** from changes in the app.js bundle code.

+## Webpack examples from a functioning angularjs webpack website

+Examples continue [here](https://github.com/JamesWebDev/JamesWebDev/tree/master/Example-Node-Website), in a less trivial website.
+This project is written in typescript, angularjs, and built with webpack

 ## End
 [back to beginning](#webpack-tutorial)